-With a surprisingly good range of accommodation and several worthwhile attractions in the vicinity – most notably the Angkor-period ruins of Wat Phu Champasak – it's easy to see why many visitors to the region prefer staying in Champasak over comparatively bustling Pakse.
+With a surprisingly good range of accommodation and several attractions in the vicinity – most notably the Angkor-period ruins of Wat Phu Champasak – it's easy to see why many visitors to the region prefer staying in Champasak over bustling Pakse.

 Just about everything in Champasak is spread along the riverside road, both sides of the fountain circle.